HMR1200 - Electric trowel Vevor - Free user manual and instructions

 11. OPERATION

-The following steps are intended as a basic guide to machine operation and are not to be considered a complete guide to concrete finishing. the “Training” section of this manual for more information.
+The following steps are intended as a basic guide to machine operation and are not to be considered a complete guide to concrete finishing.
+See the "Training" section of this manual for more information.

 11.1 Maneuvering the Trowel